Dranack21/Inception/README.md

 This repository contains my attempt at the Inception project from 42.
 The main goal of this project is to learn how to use docker and create your own images
 ## Overview:
-Setups a wordpress page using nginx and mariadb<br/>
+Sets up a WordPress page using nginx and mariadb<br/>
 One container is used per service
 ## Requirements:
-YOU NEED TO PROVIDE AN .env FILE FOR THE PROJECT TO WORK<br/>
+You must provide an `.env` file for the project to work.<br/>
+You can place it in either:
+- `/home/.env`
-you can either add it inside /home/.env or in the srcs directory of the project <br/>
+- The `srcs` directory of the project

 For the project to work on your machine you will also need to have docker installed<br/>
 (Here's how to install it assuming that you're using apt as your package manager)